H4drian/brainfpp/README.md

 - `[]`: Loop
 - `def/edef`: Define subroutine
 - `call`: Call subroutine
-- Comments can be anything as long as they are not any of the above keywords at the start of a line
+- `#`: Starts a single line comment.
+This can be at the start of a line or end but never between an instruction and arg.
+- `#- -#`: Starts and ends a multi line comment.
+Everything between these will be ignored.

 An example of a brainfpp program that says hi\n would go as follows